tejas2510/AppleLandingPage/readme.md

 #### Most likely wont run because its not responsive and not made for your computer resolution.
+#### I started this project from a simple HTML boilerplate, never expected to actually finish it ;-;

 Contributions are always welcomed :)